scaffold-eth/scaffold-eth/README.md

 We inherit from [IERC721Receiver](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#IERC721Receiver) which is an interface created by OpenZeppelin.
 Inheriting from this contract will allow us to receive transfer of NFT from another account to our contract.

+For signature verification we use ```Signature Checker``` contract based on [EIP 1271](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md), do check that out for more details.

 Inheriting from this contract also requires us to paste the implementation of `onERC721Received` which you can find at the bottom of the contract.

 The logic for creating an auction is in `createTokenAuction` function.
 It takes an address of NFT contract which in our case is an address of `YourCollectible.sol` deployed to our local chain, unique token ID which is going to be sold, minimum bid and duration in seconds.